blackjuice/sectionAlpha/LinuxCrunchbang/README.md

 	sudo hwclock --set --date="mm/dd/yy hh:mm:ss"

-Then correct system time to the BIOS with `sudo hwclock -s`
+Then correct system time to the BIOS with `sudo hwclock -s

+### 006) [Solved] Change machine name`

+Change name to the desired one on:

+	/etc/hostname
+	/etc/hosts
+	  # below 127.0.0.1  localhost
+	  #       127.0.1.1  <insert new name here>

+Then apply change with: `/etc/init.d/hostname.sh start`